Jack McKinney (basketball): Indiana Pacers (1980–1984)

-Later years
+Post-coaching career

 After he left coaching, McKinney relocated back to his native Pennsylvania with his family.
 He worked as a sales representative for a major sporting goods company, while also filling in at times as a color analyst for the Philadelphia 76ers broadcasts.
 He said he got offers to come back to coaching, but never took any of them.
-Eventually, he and his wife would retire to Florida.
+Eventually, he and his wife retired to Florida.

-In 2005, McKinney co-authored a book about his experiences at Saint Joseph's, and donated 10 percent of its proceeds to the school.
+In 2005, McKinney co-authored a book about his experiences at Saint Joseph's and donated 10 percent of its proceeds to the school.

+Personal life

 McKinney died on September 25, 2018, at a hospice in Bonita Springs, Florida, at the age of 83.

+McKinney was portrayed by Tracy Letts in the HBO documentary series Winning Time: The Rise of the Lakers Dynasty.